jorgegorka/svelte-router/README.md

 ## Localisation

 How localisation works depends on the _lang_ param being passed to the _Router_ component.
 If a language is specified the router will try to match a route in that language only.
-If no language is specified then the router will try to find a route in any language.
+If no language is specified then the router will try to find a route in any language available.

 ```javascript
   const options = { lang: 'de' }